Gusto/gusto.github.io/_posts/2013-08-10-current_user.markdown

 | :----------               |:-------------
 | `email`                   | email address for the authenticated user.
 | `roles`                   | information for each of the current user's permissions.
-| `company_ids`             | array of company ids for which the current user has admin privileges.
+| `companies`               | array of basic company information for which the current user has admin privileges.
 Users (most notably accountants) can have priviliges with multiple companies.